weaviate/weaviate-io/developers/weaviate/model-providers/wes/embeddings.md

 ## Configure the vectorizer

-[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) as follows to use a WES embedding model:
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) as follows to use a Weaviate Embeddings model:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">